Get Help from a Family Connector

 Teddy was born and raised in Minnesota and proudly graduated from Orono High School in 2009, where he was a manager for the football, hockey and baseball teams.
 He enjoys living in his own home with his roommate of six years in Wayzata along with his house parents, and his jobs at General Mills and Life Time Fitness.
 During his free time, Teddy is found singing and dancing to his favorite music, cheering for his favorite Minnesota sports teams, or playing flag football and basketball with Special Olympics, in addition to tennis and snowboarding.

-Cora Holland-Koller, Secretary
+Cora Holland-Koller, Vice Chair

 Cora Holland-Koller recently relocated back to Minnesota after living in St. Louis, Missouri for almost eight years where she and her husband, Damien Holler, were active with the Down Syndrome Association of Greater St. Louis.
 Cora is the Loan Agency Transaction Team Manager at SRS Acquiom, a financial services firm.
 She has two children; her youngest has Down syndrome.